Outline of Burundi

 The following outline is provided as an overview of and topical guide to Burundi:

-The Republic of Burundi is a small sovereign country located in the Great Lakes region of Africa.
+Burundi is a small sovereign country located in the Great Lakes region of Africa.
 Geographically isolated, facing population pressures and having sparse resources, Burundi has the lowest GDP per capita in the world, arguably making it the poorest country on the planet.
 One scientific study of 178 nations rated Burundi's population as having the lowest satisfaction with life of all.